 WCRC will initiate meetings with interested property owners once a valid petition that meets the requirements of P.A.
 246 is submitted.
 All property owners in a proposed district are notified of the planned improvements, both in writing and through a public meeting.

 Many township residents believe that their property taxes fund a majority of WCRC’s road work, but that is not true.
 The property tax homeowners pay is used for local and county governmental units and schools, not for roads.
-While local millages have imposed a small property tax to improve roads, a majority of WCRC’s revenue comes at the state and federal levels, predominately from taxes on fuel and vehicle registration fees (called the Michigan Transportation Fund [MTF]).
-MTF revenue was never intended to fund 100% of local road improvements.
-To learn more about how road funding works, visit our FAQ.
+While local millages have imposed a small property tax to improve roads, the vast majority of WCRC’s revenue comes from state and federal fuel tax and state vehicle registration fees.
+To learn more about how road funding works, click here to visit our FAQ.